 Questions?
 Email email@example.com.

 The Mazama Nordic Ski School strives to meet students at their current skill level and take them up a notch (or two!).
-Whether you've never strapped into a ski binding, are an alpine skier who wants a new challenge, a ski mountaineer who wants to improve your skill set, or a nordic skier who is ready for the next level—this class is for you!
+Whether you've never strapped into a ski binding, are an alpine skier who wants a new challenge, or a nordic skier who is ready for the next level—this class is for you!

 The Nordic Ski School program consists of one mandatory “Meet Your Instructor” Orientation followed by 3 class sessions on consecutive weekends (Saturdays OR Sundays depending on preference noted in your registration).
 After being accepted into the course, students will be placed into groups based on their skill levels and stay with those groups throughout the course.
 Classes are typically held in late January/early February.